chrisbinnie/100-per-cent-website-seo-security-performance-scores/README.md

 - **Google Lighthouse:** 100% across all metrics
 - **Security Headers:** All 11 critical headers properly configured

 **⚠️ Important:** The code examples and configurations in this guide are only for reference.
-Do not implement these on production systems without extensive testing in development environments first!
-Improper configuration of security headers, CloudFront Functions or AWS services can result in downtime or security vulnerabilities.
+Improper configuration of security headers, CloudFront Functions or AWS services can cause downtime or introduce security vulnerabilities.
 Use the information in this article at your own risk; you have been suitably warned!

 ---